Skip to content

 Spend time at Venice Beach.
 From soft sand to giant sculptures to colorful murals, there are many experiences to have on Venice Beach.

-One of my favorite was hanging out at the Venice Beach Skate Park and watching the incredibly talented skaters do flips and tricks on the half pipes.
+One of my favorites was hanging out at the Venice Beach Skate Park and watching the incredibly talented skaters do flips and tricks on the half pipes.
 It’s terrifying yet exciting and very impressive!

 Venice Beach in Los Angeles on a California road trip itinerary